tajwone17/tic-tac-toe-ai/README.md

 This file contains the AI's decision-making logic using the minimax algorithm, which ensures the AI makes optimal moves.

+#### Understanding the Minimax Algorithm

+The minimax algorithm is a decision-making algorithm commonly used in two-player games like Tic Tac Toe, Chess, and Go.
+Here's how it works in this implementation:

+1. **Basic Principle**: The AI considers all possible future states of the game and chooses the move that leads to the best outcome, assuming the opponent also plays optimally.

+2. **Recursive Evaluation**:

+   - The algorithm recursively simulates all possible moves from the current state
+   - For each possible move, it alternates between maximizing (AI's turn) and minimizing (player's turn)
+   - It continues until reaching terminal states (win, loss, draw)

+3. **Scoring System**:

+   - AI win: +1 point
+   - Human win: -1 point
+   - Draw: 0 points

+4. **Decision Making**:

+   - When it's the AI's turn (maximizing player), it picks the move with the highest score
+   - When it's the human's turn (minimizing player), it assumes the human will pick the move with the lowest score

+5. **Implementation in Our Game**:
+   - The `bestMove()` function tries every available position
+   - For each position, it uses `minimax()` to evaluate how good that move is
+   - It selects the move with the highest score

+This makes our AI unbeatable - the best a human player can achieve against it is a draw (when playing perfectly).

 #### Key Functions:

 ##### `minimax(board, depth, isMaximizing)`